corda/corda/docs/source/event-scheduling.rst

 The production and consumption of ``ContractStates`` is observed by the scheduler and the activities associated with any consumed states are unscheduled.
 Any newly produced states are then queried via the ``nextScheduledActivity`` method and if they do not return ``null`` then that activity is scheduled based on the content of the ``ScheduledActivity`` object returned.
-Be aware that this *only* happens if the wallet considers the state "relevant", for instance, because the owner of the node also owns that state.
+Be aware that this *only* happens if the vault considers the state "relevant", for instance, because the owner of the node also owns that state.
 States that your node happens to encounter but which aren't related to yourself will not have any activities scheduled.